jenkinsci/kubernetes-plugin/README.md

 ## Using the pipeline step

-Pod templates can be defined as well using the step `podTemplate` available in pipelines.
-An ephemeral pod template is created while the pipeline execution is within the `podTemplate` block.
+The `podTemplate` step defines an ephemeral pod template.
+It is created while the pipeline execution is within the `podTemplate` block.
 It is immediately deleted afterwards.
+Such pod templates are not intended to be shared with other builds or projects in the Jenkins instance.

 The following idiom creates a pod template with a generated unique label (available as `POD_LABEL`) and runs commands inside it.